mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/running-from-source.md

 7. Change directory to where the software files have been extracted
 8. Type and run `python mindfulness-at-the-computer.py` on Windows or `python3 mindfulness-at-the-computer.py`on GNU/Linux systems

-NOTE:
-If you are running **MacOS** you need to install growl to get the breathing reminder notifications.

 ## Creating a shortcut (Optional)

 ### Windows